juju-solutions/charms.unit_test/README.md

 depends on charms.reactive and charmhelpers without error, and the libraries will be mocked out so that you can call your handlers directly to test them.

+## Reference

+More details on what is patched, as well as what other helpers are available, can be found in [the reference docs](docs/reference.md).